yash-3001/yash-3001/README.md

 Web Developer and AI/ML Enthusiast
 ----------------------------------

 I've been learning coding since 5 years.
-I started my journey in C++ and currently i an working on becoming MERN stack developer.
+I started my journey in C++ and currently i am working on MERN stack.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [yashthakkar6254@gmail.com](mailto:yashthakkar6254@gmail.com)